usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- If you are going to buy a device that doesn't come with a headphone jack (because options do not exist), at least [pick a device that allows both analogue and digital audio passthrough](https://www.reddit.com/r/oneplus/comments/bqdn58/dont_buy_the_oneplus_usbc_to_headphone_jack/eo3nljn/) so you can get any adapter you want and it will work.
+Example: OnePlus.
+Counterexample: Google.
 - RCS has never had end-to-end encryption.
 [It is a protocol designed for carrier interop, not privacy](https://www.reddit.com/r/Android/comments/dnwwoq/privacy_rcs_messages_will_use_googles_relay/).
 Client-to-server encryption is possible, but the server always knows what you are saying.
 - `adb ls` does not take any arguments for `ls`. `adb shell ls` does.
 - Like a joke, AOSP does not come with standard linux tools like `nano`/`pico`, `vi`, or any editor.
 Even `ed`.